abusaid17/abusaid17/README.md

 - 🔭 I’m Studying at NITER(Dhaka University Teachnology Unit) BSC in CSE.
 - 🌱 I’m currently learning MERN Stack Web Development
 - 💬 Ask me about Front-End Web Development
-- 🌱 I want to be a Software Engineer.

 ## How to reach me :